 A sweet and savory combination that's great for a fall morning.
 Maple apple sausage compliments the caramelized cinnamon apples and pecans.
 And sweet potato makes everything better!

-- 1 link maple apple chicken sausage may be cooked in advance
+- 1 link maple apple chicken sausage gluten-free, may be cooked in advance

 - 1 tsp cinnamon

-Cook sausage and bake sweet potatoes in the oven.
+Cook sausage and bake sweet potatoes in the oven if choosing to do so.
 (400 degrees for 45-60 minutes)

 Heat coconut oil in a medium saucepan.
-Add the apple slices and pecans. stir to coat in the oil, sprinkle the cinnamon and stir to incorpoarte.
+Add the apple slices and stir to coat in the oil, sprinkle the cinnamon and stir to incorporate.
 Cook for 5-10 minutes, depending on the desired softness of the apples

 Slice a baked sweet potato in half.
 Slice your sausage link and stuff the potato with sausage and some of the apple/pecan mixture (up to you how much! varies by potato size as well)